Starting from local needs and determination to overcome difficulties

 From the practical life of local people, he realized that agricultural products, especially meat, fish, and vegetables, still mainly depend on supplies from other places, while large land and abundant youth labor have not been effectively exploited, from which the idea of implementing the VAC model was formed.

 After nearly 10 years, Mr. Thang's VAC model is now quite complete.
 He raises chickens, ducks, pigs, combines digging ponds to raise fish and planting more forestry trees to protect the land and retain water.
 Total annual income is about 150 million VND after deducting expenses.
-The number is not too large compared to the lowlands, but in a place where there is more rocky land than rice fields like Nam Ke, it is an encouraging effort.
+The number is not too large compared to the lowlands, but in a place where there is more rocky soil than rice fields like Nam Ke, it is an encouraging effort.

-Not only stopping at the individual model, Mr. Thang, as Secretary of the Commune Youth Union, has actively sought to remove the biggest "bottleneck" in youth startups: capital and production knowledge.
+Not only stopping at the individual model, Mr. Thang, as Secretary of the Commune Youth Union, has actively sought to remove the biggest "bottleneck" in youth start-ups: capital and production knowledge.
 He proactively advised the Commune Party Committee to coordinate with units to organize many training courses on livestock breeding techniques, cultivation, plant protection, and household economy for youth union members.

-Not stopping at the traditional VAC model, Mr. Thang is nurturing a new project: Developing a garden house model combined with a restaurant, serving tourists and locals with clean food, processed on the spot.
+Not stopping at the traditional VAC model, Mr. Thang is nurturing a new plan: Developing a garden house model combined with a restaurant, serving tourists and locals with clean food, processed on the spot.

 “Although the border area is remote, it has great potential for discovery tourism and ethnic cuisine .
 I want to build a space associated with local products, both creating more output for agricultural products and promoting the culinary culture of the ethnic groups living in Nam Ke,” he said excitedly.